 KBEC also hosts multiple beach cleanups throughout the year.
 Silver Spiral Seas was fortunate to participate in one of them, and has provided biodegradable gloves for the community volunteers to use during the cleanup events.

 In addition, there is increasingly strong evidence that oxybenzone, an ingredient in chemical sunscreens, is extremely harmful to coral reefs- especially when combined with warming ocean waters.
 In response, KBEC has initiated a "Sunscreen Swap" which allows visitors to exchange their oxybenzone-based sunscreens for reef-friendly products.
 In addition, they are working closely with Haereticus Environmental Laboratory to monitor sunscreen pollution in Hawaii.
 They’ve published a great list of reef-friendly sunscreens on their site, as well.

 KBEC has also recently spearheaded an initiative to help protect and replenish the critically impacted cauliflower coral in Hawaii.
 Estimates range up to 95% mortality for these important reef animals.
-KBEC was instrumental in closing Kahalu'u Bay this year from May 1st-2nd to protect the reef during the spawning of the cauliflower coral.
+KBEC is instrumental in closing Kahalu'u Bay to protect the reef during a brief period of spawning of the cauliflower coral in May.
 The best part?
-KBEC volunteers were able to collect gametes during this spawning event, which developed into planulae and settled on substrate.
+For two years in a row, KBEC volunteers were able to collect gametes during these spawning events, which developed into planulae and settled on substrate.
 Efforts will continue to work with coral spawning in the coming years.